penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 == Screenshots ==

-1. Group administration
-2. Assigning tags to groups
-3. Configuring a tag cloud in Gutenberg
-4. Settings
-5. Tag cloud ("Blitzer" theme)
+1. Tag cloud ("Blitzer" theme)
-6. Accordion ("Blitzer" theme)
+2. Accordion ("Blitzer" theme)
-7. Group administration
-8. Tag cloud with first letters of tags as tabs
+3. Alphabetical tag cloud with first letters of tags as tabs
+4. Tag list
+5. Alphabetical tag index
+6. Group administration
+7. Assigning tags to groups
+8. Settings
+9. Configuring a tag cloud in Gutenberg

 == Privacy ==

-This plugin does not collect or process any personal user data.
+This plugin does not collect or process any personal user data unless you expressively opt-in.

 == Changelog ==

+= 1.25.1 =

+BUG FIXES

+* Fixed bug in import and improved export.

-= 0.42.2 =
+= 1.25.0 =

+FEATURES

+* Added jQuery UI theme "delta".
+* Added button in First Aid to reset filter on tags page.

 OTHER

-* Added warning if language selector is set to "all languages" (WPML, Polylang)
-* More system information
-* Improved caching (premium)
+* Minor performance and design tweaks.

-= 0.42.1 =
+= 1.24.2 =

 BUG FIXES

-* Fixed issue in Alphabetical Tag Cloud with rare server configurations.
-(Collator not available)
+* Fixed wrong message after activation.

+= 1.24.1 =

+BUG FIXES

+* Fixing wrong file in earlier commit.

+= 1.24.0 =

+FEATURES

+* New shortcode: tag_groups_tag_list displays your tags in a list, optionally in columns.
+* New shortcode: tag_groups_alphabetical_index displays your tags in an alphabetical index under first letters, optionally in columns.
+* Added "First Aid" tab to "Troubleshooting" in the Tag Groups settings.

+BUG FIXES

+* Fixed: Post filter not working for tags that appeared only in unpublished posts.

 OTHER

-* Make sure Firefox doesn't restore previous checkbox values in the settings
+* Tag group is now saved in the term meta.
+This will run a migration routine.
+* Updated Freemius SDK to version 2.3.2.

+= 1.23.2 =

+BUG FIXES

+* Fixed: Bulk delete of tags stopped working.

+OTHER

+* Better protection against interference when updating term_group.

+= 1.23.1 =

+BUG FIXES

+* Fixed rare error "A variable mismatch has been detected" when switching group filter on tags page.
+* Fixed: deleting group didn't delete corresponding translation (with WPML).

+OTHER

+* Alphabetical Tag Cloud: Made sorting locale-sensitive if Collator not available.
+* Raised minimum WP version to 4.9.

-= 0.42.0 =
+= 1.23.0 =

 FEATURES

-* Added Gutenberg block for alphabetical tag cloud
+* New filters for developers to modify tags and tag clouds before output: tag_groups_cloud_tag_inner, tag_groups_cloud_tag_outer, tag_groups_cloud_html.
+See the documentation for more details
+* Added benchmark in Troubleshooting -> System Information

 BUG FIXES

-* Fixed wrong default taxonomies in tabbed tag clouds.
+* Fixed a bug when deleting a tag group

 OTHER

-* Added shortcode [tag_groups_alphabet_tabs] to help screen in the settings.
+* Speed improvements

+= 1.22.4 =

+OTHER

+* Improved resilience against Ajax errors

+= 1.22.1 =

+BUG FIXES

+* Fixed wrong reference of styling for Gutenberg

+OTHER

+* Improved filter menus on posts page (@ebabinet)
+* Updated Freemius' SDK

+= 1.22.0 =

+OTHER

+* Updated Freemius SDK to version 2.3.0

 = Older Versions =

 The complete changelog is available [here](https://chattymango.com/tag-groups/tag-groups-changelog/?pk_campaign=tg&pk_kwd=readme).

 == Upgrade Notice ==